Social and Residential Resources and Support

 The Division of Student Affairs (DoSA) supports the holistic development of students through providing experiences and services that contribute to their overall learning in and out of the classroom, enhances the student experience at the College, and prepares students for life after graduation.

 The Division of Student Affairs oversees the academic support, residential, and social resources available to students at the College.
 Students are encouraged to reach out to the staff of the Division of Student Affairs for academic affairs and support, disability services, and specialized advising for students interested in pre-med and pre-law preparation.
 The division also oversees diversity, inclusion and community development initiatives on behalf of students, including supporting resources such as the Office of Student Engagement, the Black Cultural Center, and the Intercultural Center.
-The Division of Student Affairs attends to the health and wellbeing
+The Division of Student Affairs attends to the health and wellbeing of students through the Student Health and Wellness Center and Counseling & Psychological Services (CAPS).
+Students wishing to pursue fellowships and prizes or who are seeking the support of career services should also turn to DoSA.
+Finally, the Division of Student Affairs is responsible for managing the student conduct process for students.

 Upon request, students are obligated to provide College personnel with accurate identification and must present their OneCard when requested.
 A student may not knowingly provide false information or make misrepresentations to any College office.
-The Swarthmore Police Department will accept a Swarthmore College OneCard as proof of identification, except when a driver's license is required for operating a motor vehicle.
+The Swarthmore Police Department will accept a Swarthmore College OneCard as proof of identification, except when a driver’s license is required for operating a motor vehicle.
+The plastic OneCard by default has the preferred name printed on the front, but will have the legal name printed on the back of the card.
+Students can request to have your plastic card printed without your legal name, however this would not be accepted by the Swarthmore Police Department or as a formal ID for voting purposes.

 Parking on Campus

 There are a limited number of parking spaces on campus for current students.
 For reasons of sustainability and community, students are not allowed to bring a car to Swarthmore College without explicit approval from the Department of Public Safety.
 Approximately 160 parking permits are set aside for members of the student body with extenuating needs or circumstances that will require a car.
 The number of student permit requests usually outnumbers the spaces we have set aside for students.
 As such, student parking permit applications will be prioritized by established and existing criteria: class year, extenuating need, and special medical accommodations.
 The cost for a permit is $125 for the academic year.
 A limited number of long-term parking permits for Myers Avenue are available for purchase through the Swarthmore Borough.
-Additional information is available at the Borough Hall Administration Office located at 121 Park Avenue, or using this link
+Additional information is available at the Borough Hall Administration Office located at 121 Park Avenue, or using this link.

 Students should not plan on bringing a car to campus unless they receive explicit permission to do so.
 Parking regulations are enforced at all times during the Fall, Spring, and Summer semesters.
 Students found in violation of campus transportation policies may be referred to the Office of Student Conduct and will be subject to citations/fines as outlined below.